Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 As a Call of Duty fan, you actually require a mid-range card such as the Radeon R9 390/AMD RX 580, GTX 1060 6GB or the GTX 970 4GB.
-These GPU models are quite favourable for 1080 Pixels gaming.
+These GPU models are quite favorable for 1080 Pixels gaming.
 For the more competitive player games, the GeForce GTX 1080nor Radeon RX Vega 64 is highly recommendable.
-These card models are considered high-range and are favourable for resolutions of 1440p Quad HD and or VR headsets as well as high-refresh rate devices.
+These card models are considered high-range and are favorable for resolutions of 1440p Quad HD and or VR headsets as well as high-refresh-rate devices.

 Tips for upgrading your GPU